rguigoures/jekyll-now/_posts/2018-06-10-percentage-evaluation.md

 from scipy.stats import binom

 L = binom.pmf(n=100, k=64, p=0.64)
-print("For 100 surveyed persons, the probability that 64 of them plan to watch the game, if the expected percentage is 64%, is equal to {}% \n".format(round(100*L, 2)))
+print("For 100 surveyed persons, the probability that 64 of them plan to watch
+       the game, if the expected percentage is 64%, is equal to {}% \n" .format(round(100*L, 2)))

 L = binom.pmf(n=10000, k=6400, p=0.64)
-print("For 10,000 surveyed persons, the probability that 6,400 of them plan to watch the game, if the expected percentage is 64%, is equal to {}%".format(round(100*L, 2)))
+print("For 10,000 surveyed persons, the probability that 6,400 of them plan to watch
+       the game, if the expected percentage is 64%, is equal to {}%" .format(round(100*L, 2)))
 {% endhighlight %}

-{% highlight bash %}
+{% highlight html %}
 For 100 surveyed persons, the probability that 64 of them plan to watch the game, if the expected percentage is 64%, is equal to 8.29%
-{% endhighlight %}

-{% highlight bash %}
 For 10,000 surveyed persons, the probability that 6,400 of them plan to watch the game, if the expected percentage is 64%, is equal to 0.83%
 {% endhighlight %}

 This is quite counterintuitive: the more there are observations, the less it is reliable.